bootcamp-s19/project1-campaign-website/README.md

 composer.json - file for composer
 composer.lock - lock file for composer
 Procfile - **no** file extension
-Readme.txt - any important information
+README.md - any important information
 .gitignore - file that omits any directory/file from being tracked
 ```